Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Factor Turkey Hungary Thailand Mexico

-JCI Accredited Hospitals 52 hospitals ~8 hospitals ~62 hospitals ~45 hospitals
+JCI-Accredited Hospitals 52 hospitals ~8 hospitals ~62 hospitals ~45 hospitals

 Flight Time from UK 3.5–4 hrs 2.5 hrs 11–12 hrs 10–11 hrs

-Implant Cost vs. UK (savings) 60–70% 40–55% 45–60% 50–60%
+Implant Cost vs. Germany (savings) 60–70% 40–55% 45–60% 50–60%

-Where Patients Come From
+Where Do Patients Come From?

 United Kingdom